 "Au milieu de l'hiver, j'apprenais enfin qu'il y avait en moi un été invincible." - Albert Camus

-"In the middle of winter, I was finally learning that in me lived an invincible summer." - Albert Camus (Our translation)
+"In the midst of winter, I was finally learning that in me lived an invincible summer." - Albert Camus (Editor's translation)

 The Scented Salamander at the Movies

 You can look at perfume as if it were a separate experience meant essentially to be sprayed from a beautiful bottle living on a pedestal - a mirrored tray, a pastry tray, a special shelf, your vanity.
-It is your ideal scent whose olfactory signature you borrow.
-Or you can make it part of a larger sensory experience which includes movies...
+It is your favorite scent, whose olfactory signature you borrow.
+Or you can make it part of a larger sensory experience, which would include movies...

 There have been many attempts to match smells to silver-screen cues.
 Usually, a scene is matched with a scent to add an olfactory dimension to the viewing experience.
 So far however, those have remained experiments rather than a full fledged art de vivre.
 Technically speaking, things need to be improved.